Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Gear recommendations

 It’s not all sunshine and heat in the Catalan mountains!
-The weather can change rapidly, as it happened to us.
-It was sunny in the morning, and soon as we got to the Ulldeter hut, the weather changed abruptly and it started snowing!
-Expect any kind of weather and get equipped accordingly.
-We recommend you to take some winter clothes (even though you hike in summer), a waterproof jacket and some safety equipment, such as an emergency blanket and a first aid kit.
+The weather can change rapidly, as it did to us.
+It was sunny in the morning, but as soon as we got to the Ulldeter hut, the weather changed abruptly, and it started snowing!

 Earplugs are also highly recommended; we bet you’ll appreciate them if your neighbour starts snoring!